av-techspot/av-techspot/README.md

   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Python+backend+developer" alt="Typing SVG" /></a>
 </p>

-- 🌱 I’m currently keep learning Python, Django, DRF, SQL
+- 🌱 I have some experience in Python, Django, DRF, SQL
+- 📖 Now I'm learning Asyncio and plan to dive into FastAPI
 - 👯 I’m looking to collaborate on any Django projects or telegram bots
 - 🔎 I’m looking for friends and mentors
 - 🗣️ I speak Russian (native), English (B2) <a href="diplomas and certificates/EF SET Certificate.pdf">(EF SET certificate)</a>